Man working in front of a laptop with a pen and documents

 The new guidance requires insurers to reassess their bond portfolios and creditor relationships, which will involve changes to reporting structures, risk-based capital ratios and possible reclassification of investments.
-To ensure compliance by the new year, insurers may need assistance navigating these regulatory changes and maintaining accurate reporting.
+To ensure compliance for 2025, insurers may need assistance navigating these regulatory changes and maintaining accurate reporting.

 Applying the Principles-Based Bond Definition chart